Collective moderation of hate, toxicity, and extremity in online discussions: Methods

 \subsection{Measurement of discourse quality and dimensions of discourse}

-In this work we use machine learning approaches to quantify both discourse quality and the dimensions of discourse.
-Discourse quality is operationalized by three disjunct measures: (1) the probability for a tweet to be hateful, (2) the probability for a tweet to be toxic, and (3) the similarity of a tweet to speech from known members of the organized groups Reconquista Germanica and Reconquista Internet (extremity of speech).
-Dimensions of discourse are (1) the argumentation strategy, (2) whether tweets reference the author's ingroup or outgroups and (3) in which way (socio-psychological goal), and (4) the emotional tone of the tweet.
-In addition, if we detect a tweet that is likely to contain hate speech, we also classify the target of the hate but do not use this information in the presented analyses and do not describe the development of this classifier further in the present article.
+We use machine learning approaches to quantify both discourse quality and the dimensions of discourse.
+Discourse quality is operationalized by four disjunct measures: (1) the probability for a tweet to be hateful, (2) the probability for a tweet to be toxic, and (3) the similarity of a tweet to speech from known members of the organized groups Reconquista Germanica and Reconquista Internet (extremity of speech), and (4) the likelihood that a tweet was written by a member of those groups (extremity of speakers).
+Dimensions of discourse are (1) the argumentation strategy (opinion, sarcasm, constructive arguments, or insults), (2) whether tweets reference the author's ingroup or outgroups, and in which way (inclusionary or exclusionary), and (3) the emotional tone of the tweet.
+In addition, if we detect a tweet that is likely to contain hate speech, we also classify the target of the hate but do not use this information in the present article.

-We used pre-existing classifiers to assess the political extremity~\cite{garland2020countering}, toxicity~\cite{perspective-website} and emotional tone~\cite{widmann2022creating} in tweets (see Sections~\ref{subsec:classifying_extremity}, \ref{subsec:perspective} and \ref{subsec:classifying_emotions}).
-For the measurement of hate speech, argumentation strategy, outgroup references, and socio-psychological goal, we develop custom machine learning classifiers.
-Below, we describe the training process of these classifiers which involves the development of a classification scheme (see Section~\ref{subsubsec:classification_scheme}), the labeling of a subset of the corpus by human annotators to create a training data set (see Section~\ref{subsubsec:labeling}), the training of machine learning classifiers (see Section~\ref{subsubsec:classifier_training}), and the validation of classifiers against a held-out test set labeled by human annotators (see Section~\ref{subsubsec:validation}).